Arquetipo28/nodejs-api/README.md

 In this file you must modify the name of the class `Resource => YourResourceName` as well as the constant `resourceClass => YourResourceClassName`

 With this you must be ready to pick any of the endpoints mentioned above and make a request to your new resource.

+## Add new Version

+It is also pretty straightforward to add a new version.
+Just follow the steps below.

+Create a new folder, called `v[new_version]` inside `src/config/routes/api` and copy all files from `src/config/routes/api/v1`

+**Example: src/config/routes/api/v2**

+Then open your index.js and modify the `version` constant with the same name of the folder you just created.

+**Example: const version = 'v2'**

+And with this you must be ready to use your new version

+NOTES: Right now controllers are not versioned, but I will be adding them in the next months.